 Driving a Friend or Family Members Car

-One of the things that they are checking for as they review your vehicle documents, is whether or not the vehicle is in the possession of the actual owner who is listed on the vehicle registration.
+One of the things they are checking for, as they review your vehicle documents, is whether the vehicle is in the possession of the owner listed on the vehicle registration.

 Illegal Without Written Permission

-Driving someone else's car without their permission is illegal in Mexico, and as you might have already guessed, the Mexican authorities do not typically accept ones word about having permission, but instead want to see something in writing.
-Getting a letter of permission from the vehicle owner, before driving the vehicle into Mexico, is the smart thing to do.
+Driving someone else's car without their permission in Mexico is illegal.
+And, as you might have already guessed, Mexican authorities do not typically accept one's word about having permission.
+They require permission in writing.

 To whom it may concern,

-I, (name of the vehicle owner as listed on vehicle registration or title), give permission to (name of person, as listed on drivers license, who is borrowing the vehicle), to operate my vehicle in Mexico from (date vehicle is entering Mexico) through (date that vehicle will be returning from Mexico).(Owners Name) (Owners Signature)
+I, (name of the vehicle owner as listed on vehicle registration or title), give permission to (name of borrower, as listed on driver's license), to operate my vehicle in Mexico from (date vehicle is entering Mexico) through (date that vehicle leaves Mexico).